 Management is taking steps to remediate the material weakness in our internal control over financial reporting.
-To address the issues, we plan to hire additional personnel.
-Specifically, management will:
+To address the issues, management has:

-- Increase the number of accounting personnel; - Engage third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities; and - Review and enhance business policies, procedures and related internal controls to standardize business processes.
+- Increased the number of accounting personnel; - .
+Engaged third party experts to assist management in analyses and conclusions involving complex or infrequently applied accounting treatment; and - Engaged third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities.

+In addition, management is taking steps to review and enhance business policies, procedures and related internal controls to standardize business processes.

-We expect to complete the remediation by the end of 2023.
-We expect to incur additional costs to remediate this weakness, primarily personnel costs.
+We expect to complete the remediation by the end of 2024.
+We expect to incur additional costs to remediate this weakness.

 This Annual Report on Form 10-K does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to the exemption provided to issuers that are not "large accelerated filers" nor "accelerated filers" under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to the exemption provided to issuers that are not "large accelerated filers" under the Dodd-Frank Wall Street Reform and Consumer Protection Act.